TalosSources/carte_interactive_UP/notes/roadmap.md

 # Features
 * structured tags. this could go very far, with type theory stuff.
 But as a beginning, there can be categories (which are predefined, and adding a new one is a developer's decision), and tags which are multiple.
 Then categories are selected separately from tags.
-They could be food, objects, third places, ...
+They could be food, objects, third places, ... also another idea, allow an option "OR" / "AND" (way to combine multiple selected tags)
 * website, perhaps adress (or descriptive place name, like a neighborhood or street or smtg)? perhaps we should ditch lat/long and replace them with addresses, and use some API to fetch the leaflet pos? or maybe leaflet does it?
+* store the filter info somewhere. it could be in local storage.
+It could also be in the url, which would have the additional advantage of being shareable (can share a link with all thriftstores in lausanne!). also, perhaps there's an UI thing here where people don't understand that clicking on a card will lead to another page.
+Perhaps having that clicking on the card highlights it, and opens the corresponding popup, while a button "more information" leads to the place page.
+Need feedback for that, but it would at least make more sense to me, even if it doesn't lead to more efficient interaction. indeed the current hover-highlight-popup-interaction solution is a bit unsatisfying, as highlightling is lost for below cards as the mouse must go over higher cards, triggering their highlighting instead.

 * filter by tag -> DONE
 * english / french (see https://medium.com/@nohanabil/building-a-multilingual-static-website-a-step-by-step-guide-7af238cc8505) DONE